novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 Once an Interface has been created shared dimensions are automatically synchronized.
 That means that **every selection in any part of the interface will apply to every presented object** unless explicitly defined the opposite.

-Let’s suppose you have created an interface like the following where `region`, `item type` and `time`are explicitly exposed
+Let’s suppose you have created an interface like the following where `region`, `item type` and `time`are explicitly exposed.

-*Hint: check how text widget and background colours can help interfaces be more self explaining*
+*Hint: check how text widget and background colours can help interfaces be more self explaining*.

 If you select a **single region, a couple of items and a range of time** these selections will apply to all interface.